Arzamas city, Russia (Arsamas)

 Arzamas city map of Russia

-The city was founded as a city-fortress by the order of Tsar Ivan the Terrible in 1552 when he was on his expedition to Kazan.
-The official date of the city foundation was 1578.
-The fortress was founded on the place of the ancient Erzya settlement.
-Arzamas fortress played an important part in defending the south-eastern boundaries of the Russian State; this fact is reflected in the coat of arms of the city.
+It was founded as a town-fortress by the order of Tsar Ivan the Terrible in 1552, when he was on his expedition to Kazan.
+But the official foundation date is 1578.
+The fortress was built on the place of an ancient Erzya settlement.
+It played an important role in defending the south-eastern boundaries of the Russian State.
+This fact is reflected in the present coat of arms of the city.

-In 1719, Arzamas was the main city of the province which was a part of Nizhegorodskaya gubernia.
-The population of the city was almost 7,000 in 1737, a bit smaller than that of Nizhny Novgorod.
-From the 17th century, Arzamas became an important transit point on the way from Moscow to south-eastern parts of Russia.
+In 1719, Arzamas was the main town of the province which was a part of Nizhegorodskaya gubernia.
+The population was almost 7,000 in 1737, a bit smaller than in Nizhny Novgorod.
+From the 17th century, it became an important transit point on the way from Moscow to the south-eastern parts of Russia.

 In the 18th century, a dozen of important trade ways crossed Arzamas.
-It was the time of rapid growth of the city - population grew, trade increased, industry developed.
-This period in the city history is known as “the golden age” which began in the mid 18th century and lasted for almost a century.
+It was the time of rapid growth of the town - population grew, trade increased, industry developed.
+This period is known as “the golden age” of Arzamas which began in the mid 18th century and lasted for almost one century.

-There was very active construction of the churches and by the early 19th century, 36 church buildings were erected.
-Resurrection (Voskresensky) cathedral built in memory of the victory in the Patriotic War of 1812 became the main decoration of Arzamas.
-This cathedral preserved till nowadays and it dominates in the outlook of the historical center of the city.
+By the early 19th century, the town had a number of churches (36 churches and other related buildings).
+The Church of the Resurrection (Voskresenskaya), built in memory of the victory of the Patriotic War of 1812, became the main sight of Arzamas.
+This cathedral is preserved till nowadays, it dominates the historical center of the city.

-On June 4th, 1988, when cargo train approached the station “Arzamas-1”, 3 cars with 118 tons of industrial explosives blew up.
+On June 4, 1988, when the cargo train approached the station “Arzamas-1”, 3 cars with 118 tons of industrial explosives blew up.
 250 meters of the railways were destroyed as well as the railway station, station buildings and nearest houses.
-160 industrial sites were in the area destroyed by explosion which also destroyed 954 houses, 180 of them could not be reconstructed.
+160 industrial sites were in the area destroyed by this explosion which also destroyed 954 houses, 180 of them could not be reconstructed.

 Arzamas city street